Garcia’s tenor has an innate, heart-touching passion, and his presence is sympathetic.

 — San Francisco classical voice

 Mr. Garcia earned his Master of Music Degree at San Francisco Conservatory of Music, at which he sang a host of leading roles, including the Male Chorus in The Rape of Lucretia, Peter Quint in The Turn of the Screw, Bajazet in Tamerlano, Le Mari in Les mamelles de Tiresias, Houssar in Mavra, the title role of Bastianello, Lorenzo in Musto’s Lucrezia, and Younger Thompson in Cipullo’s Glory Denied.
-He was also an Apprentice Artist at Santa Fe Opera and a previous Studio Artist at Wolf Trap Opera
+He was also an Apprentice Artist at Santa Fe Opera and a previous Studio Artist at Wolf Trap Opera.

 On the concert stage, Mr. Garcia has sung Handel’s Messiah with the Pacific Chamber Orchestra, Beethoven’s Symphony No. 9 with the Eureka Symphony, and Gonzalez‘s Misa Azteca with the Rogue Valley Chorale.
 While at Wolf Trap Opera, he was tenor soloist in the company’s Bernstein at 100 concert with the National Orchestral Institute.
 He has been presented in solo recital by Castro Valley Performing Artist and as a distinguished alumnus of Songfest.